goldin2008/Note/sql.md

 ## SQL interview prep
 Which Modern Database Is Right for Your Use Case?
+How to choose the right database for your service